 - Key Stage 2; Dance, Games, Gym, Swimming & Water Safety, Athletics, Outdoor & Adventurous

-P.E. within school
+P.E. within School

 We believe that P.E. is important for the health and well being of all children in school.
 We seek to involve all children in physical activity.
 This may include access to sporting clubs held by staff or outside coaching agencies.
 Children, in all year groups, have the opportunity to take part in sports festivals and competitions against other York schools.
-These cover a wide range of sports; cross country running, netball, football, tri-golf, tag rugby, rounders, cricket, hockey.
+These cover a wide range of sports; cross country running, netball, football, tri-golf, tag rugby, rounders, cricket, and hockey.

 Once a year all children take part in Sports Week and Healthy Schools week.
 Coaches and outside agencies are invited in to school to promote sport and health.
 In addition we enhance our learning by planning P.E events that support the wider curriculum such as an African dance day as part of our whole school Global topic.